status-im/nimbus-eth2/docs/the_nimbus_book/src/run-a-validator.md

 # Run a validator

-Once your beacon node is [running and synced](./quick-start.md), the next step is to run a validator.
+Once your beacon node is [running and synced](./quick-start.md), the next step is to set up a validator.

 ## 1. Deposit